ypinhsuan/tp/docs/DeveloperGuide.md

 ### Command Recall Feature

 The command recall feature reduces the effort required by users when frequently entering similar commands.
-It allows users to view and reuse previously edited commands through the <kbd>↑</kbd> and <kbd>↓</kbd> keys when the command box is focused.
+It allows users to view and reuse previously entered commands through the <kbd>↑</kbd> and <kbd>↓</kbd> keys when the command box is focused.

-This section explains the implementation of the Command Recall feature and highlights the design considerations taken into account when implementing this feature.
+This section explains the implementation of the command recall feature and highlights the design considerations taken into account when implementing this feature.

 #### Implementation